nelmio/NelmioSecurityBundle/README.md

 * **[Referrer Policy](#referrer-policy)**: `Referrer-Policy` header is added to all responses to control the `Referer` header that is added to requests made from your site, and for navigations away from your site by browsers.

-**WARNING**: The following features are now deprecated:

-* **[Encrypted Cookies](#encrypted-cookies)**: Specify certain cookies to be encrypted, so that the value cannot be read.
-When you retrieve the cookie it will be automatically decrypted.

 ## Maximum Security Configuration (Read on for detailed recommendations!)

 ```yaml